 This is the thumb.

 This [one] shakes the plums,

 And this little tattletale tells everyone at home.

 Thanks for your work in collecting old songs.

 If anyone would like to give other variations of the spelling, feel free to in the comments below.
 Many thanks to Luke Martin for sending this version of the rhyme to us!

 This article was posted on Saturday, October 17th, 2009 at 1:59 pm and is filed under Countries & Cultures, Des ist die Daume, Dies Ist der Daumen, Finger Plays, German, German Nursery Rhymes, Germany, Languages, Mama Lisa, Nursery Rhymes, Pennsylvania, Pennsylvania Dutch, Pennsylvania Dutch, Pennsylvania Dutch Nursery Rhymes, Questions, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply